 Ahhh, premiums.
 One of the necessary and unpleasant evils of modern homeownership.
-You might only file a claim with your home insurance company once every ten, or even twenty years, but you’ll pay those premiums every month.
-If, like many other homeowners out there, you wish your premiums were lower, don’t fret.
+You might only file a claim with your home insurance company once every ten or even twenty years, but you’ll pay those monthly premiums.
+If, like many other homeowners, you wish your premiums were lower, don’t fret.

 Here are 25 of our favorite ways to shave costs off those pesky premiums.